 CFPB exams for the non-bank lender have matured in recent years.
 The scope of the examination process has expanded to include a much more thorough review of vendor oversight.

-From experience, I can attest that I’ve witnessed and been involved in the changing scope of the examination process.
+Our expert can attest that they’ve witnessed and been involved in the changing scope of the examination process.
 Certainly, every year, the level of scrutiny seems to be increasing.
 So, it appears that the CFPB has expanded their scope and, like many internal vendor management programs which are also in a state of various maturity levels, so is the fashion by which the CFPB approaches the topic of oversight.

 Non-Bank Mortgage Lenders Just Starting Out With Vendor Management